digitalservicebund/a2j-rechtsantragstelle/doc/adr/0013-pageConfig-inside-application.md

 1. Add form field to new page
 2. Trigger content release (the new page wouldn't change as the app is in charge of whats shown)
-3. Field is moved in the app (aka in the `PageConfig`)
+3. Field is moved to its new location in the `PageConfig`
-4. Trigger app release (now the form field will ONLY appear on the new page)
+4. Trigger app release (now the form field will appear on the new page)
 5. Remove form field from the old page in CMS

 #### Syncronizing form fields

-The downside could be fully mitigated by synchronizing the app with the CMS.
+The downside of doubling field names & definition could be mitigated by synchronizing the CMS with the app.
 This could be either done by:

-- Publishing the fieldnames via an endpoint that the CMS consumes to populate fieldnames
+- Publishing the fieldnames via an endpoint that the CMS consumes
-- Pushing changes on deploy to the CMS (probably via a simple POST request)
+- Pushing changes to the CMS on deploy (probably via a simple POST request)